jgottwig/hippo-solr-servlet/README.md

 # hippo-solrbulk-servlet

-A simple servlet for use with the CMS for searching the Hippo/JCR and sending records to Solr.
+A simple servlet for use with the CMS for searching the Hippo/JCR and sending records to Camel for Solr indexing.

 ## Introduction